14 Comments

 David Brown's avatar

 Biomedical research is all about developing treatments for diseases.
 Research to identify a cause so a disease can be prevented does not get funded.
-Here's and example: "Conclusions: All agreed that a 5-year randomized controlled trial comparing the effects of historically low (2%) with currently high (7.5%) linoleic acid intakes on cardiac endpoints would address the knowledge gap about the effects of different omega-6 PUFA intakes on the risk of heart disease." https://pubmed.ncbi.nlm.nih.gov/21430375/
+Here's an example: "Conclusions: All agreed that a 5-year randomized controlled trial comparing the effects of historically low (2%) with currently high (7.5%) linoleic acid intakes on cardiac endpoints would address the knowledge gap about the effects of different omega-6 PUFA intakes on the risk of heart disease." https://pubmed.ncbi.nlm.nih.gov/21430375/

 No such study has ever been funded.
 Why?
 Because epidemiliogists, not biochemists have controled funding; at least until recently.
 Excerpt: "Is a particular dietary recommendation harming people in the U.S.?
 For almost 20 years, scientists have been arguing over whether Americans and others on a typical Western diet are eating too much of omega-6s, a class of essential fatty acids.
 Some experts, notably ones affiliated with the American Heart Association, credit our current intake of omega-6s with lowering the incidence of cardiovascular disease.
 Others, which include biochemists, say the relatively high intake of omega-6 is a reason for a slew of chronic illnesses in the Western world, including asthma, various cancers, neurological disorders and cardiovascular disease itself." https://www.asbmb.org/asbmb-today/science/110212/an-essential-debate